Introduction

 In this book, I have “remixed” sections from two of the most widely used OER texts in the introductory statistics space and sprinkled in some thoughts of my own.
 This book does not lean on any specific technology, focusing instead on concepts.

 Most sections feature worked examples with solutions, some of which have interactive features.
 Then “Your Turn!” problems are included to encourage readers to try similar problems independently.
-Each end-of-chapter “Wrap-Up” includes summaries of each section, key terms, and more practice problems.
+Each end-of-chapter “Wrap-Up” includes a chapter quiz, list of key terms, and links to practice problems and other resources.

 Thanks for choosing this book.
 I hope it proves useful!